roryp/evi-next-js-app/README.md

 These tools combine to create a comprehensive suite for understanding, creating, and vocalizing sarcastic communication.

+## Sequence Diagrams

+Each main feature has a corresponding sequence diagram that illustrates the data flow and component interactions:

+- [Voice Chat with Sarcasm Detection](./diagrams/images/index.html#voice-chat) - Visualizes how the chat interface interacts with Hume's API and processes sarcasm detection in real-time
+- [Sarcasm Detector](./diagrams/images/index.html#detector) - Shows the three detection pathways (text, webcam, audio) and their API interactions
+- [Sarcasm Creator](./diagrams/images/index.html#creator) - Illustrates the flow for generating sarcastic responses with custom parameters
+- [Sarcasm Voice Generator](./diagrams/images/index.html#voice) - Depicts the process of converting text to sarcastic speech

+View all diagrams in the [interactive diagram viewer](./diagrams/images/index.html).

 ### How It Works

 The sarcasm detection system operates by: